refugies-info/karfur/documentation/server/architecture.md

 ## Responsibility

 > A lib is a singleton with the intelligence to do non business related stuff.
+For example, libs do authorization checks.

 ## Collaborators